kenanwang/username.github.io/_posts/2019-11-26-OLSLR-simple-and-gradient-descent.md

 Following https://learning.oreilly.com/library/view/python-machine-learning/9781783555130/ch10s03.html

-This implementation applies to inputs with multiple variables and thus uses linear algebra.
-We could also perform an implementation that utilized partial derivatives to calculate the Gradient Descent.
-In this case we will use Stochastic Gradient Descent which is more approximate but also more general.
+This implementation uses linear algebra and applies to inputs with multiple variables.
+Often Gradient Descent is applied using partial derivatives, in this case we just use the error and the learning rate.

 ```python